 A player is sent off, however, if he prevents a goal or an obvious goal-scoring opportunity by deliberately handling the ball.
-This punishment in Law arises not from the act of the player deliberately handling the ball but from the unacceptable and unfair intervention which prevented a goal being scored.
+This punishment arises not from the act of the player deliberately handling the ball but from the unacceptable and unfair intervention that prevented a goal being scored.